dtow55/Task-List/README.md

 - Click on an incomplete Task to mark it complete (or vice versa)
 - Locked Tasks cannot be marked complete until all dependent tasks are marked complete

-## Notes
+## Notes and Assumptions
 - I implemented the following case to the best of my judgment, but believe it warrants further consideration.
 The App currently allows Task B to remain marked as complete, although a case could be made to make it revert to locked status
   - Task A is marked complete, which causes Task B (previously locked) to become unlocked
   - Task B is marked as complete
   - Task A is subsequently changed from complete to incomplete
 - I moved the "All Groups" link from the top right (based on example screenshot in DropBox) to the top of the 'Task Group' column because it seemed to make more sense
-- The helpers.js file contains functions responsible for logic such as separating unique Task Groups from the supplied example payload (list of tasks); I would modify the API to provide this data so it doesn't have to be extracted from the list of tasks
+- The App currently has to calculate unique groups from the Task payload, I suggest modifying the backend API to provide these groups in JSON format